-- If your main home no longer qualifies as your main home, you can choose to treat it as your second home as of the day you stop using it as your main home. - If your second home is sold during the year or becomes your main home, you can choose a new second home as of the day you sell the old one or begin using it as your main home.
+- as your second home as of the day you stop using it as your main home. - If your second home is sold during the year or becomes your main home, you can choose a new second home as of the day you sell the old one or begin using it as your main home.